jimwei0620/MediaTracker-Java-Desktop-Application-/README.md

 - Save All - save all changes made to the program
 - Exit List - exit the list (returns to main menu with all lists)
 - List Display Area - click on an item to view its properties

+AudioVisual Component - displaying of lists and info related to the items selected